JDPlays-Madhouse/RCON2.0/README.md

 - [ ] Read from YouTube for chat/subs/memberships/supers.
 - [ ] Have a Pause button or Api end point to pause for bio breaks.

-- [ ] Have a separate RCON app/interface that takes in specific Factorio commands so other games can use it.
+- [ ] Have a RCON app/interface that takes in specific Factorio commands so other games can use it.
-- [ ] Rcon interface needs to take configurations for any rcon server.
+- [x] Rcon interface needs to take configurations for any rcon server.
-- [ ] Ensure that the amount of data is below the max per tick amount.
+- [?]
+Ensure that the amount of data is below the max per tick amount.

 - [ ] Provide visiual feedback through an OBS overlay (website) to give feedback on things like the boom factor.
       ![Example of OBS overlay](./docs/Example_visual_feedback.png)